Emurasoft/emurasoft.github.io/en/dlg/advanced_filter/index.md

 Specifies the one-based index of the character where the search ends.
 The specified ending character is exclusive.
 For instance, if you specify 1 in the Begin text box, and 2 in the End text box, only one character (2-1=1) will be searched.

-## Count Last checkbox
+## Count last checkbox

 If this is checked, the search range is counted from the end of the line.

-## All the Rest checkbox
+## All the rest checkbox

 If this is checked, the search range is up to the end of the line.

-## Match Case checkbox
+## Match case checkbox

-Match cases when searching for a string.
+Matches cases when searching for a string.

-## Match Whole Word checkbox
+## Match whole word checkbox

-Search words only.
+Searches words only.
 A word is defined as a string that begins and ends with any of these characters: A – Z, a – z, 0 – 9, or an underscore.
 Strings surrounded by full-width characters are considered words.
 When using regular expressions, this checkbox may not work correctly.
 When using regular expressions, please use word boundary expressions (\\<, \\>, and \\b) instead.

-## Match Whole String checkbox
+## Match whole string checkbox

 This matches the whole item in the selected column, character positions, or the whole line.
 It is recommended to set this option whenever possible to optimize the filter for speed.
 When multiple filter conditions are defined with the Logical Disjunction, set this option for all conditions to increase the filter speed extremely faster.

 ## Negative checkbox

 This negates the match condition.
 Therefore, the lines matched to the specified string will be hidden from the document when displayed.
-This option does not affect the **Bookmarked Lines Only**, **Unbookmarked Lines Only**, or **Match Newline Characters** options.
+This option does not affect the **Bookmarked lines only**, **Unbookmarked lines only**, or **Match newline characters** options.

-## Bookmarked Lines Only checkbox
+## Bookmarked lines only checkbox

 Matches bookmarked lines only.

-## Unbookmarked Lines Only checkbox
+## Unbookmarked lines only checkbox

 Matches unbookmarked lines only.